mayankk2308/purge-wrangler/README.md

 ```
 This will restore your system to a clean state as documented above.

+## Post-Install
+After installing the script, all settings as described in [pre-requisites](https://github.com/mayankk2308/purge-wrangler#pre-requisites) must persist.
+For instance, **system integrity protection** must remain disabled as long as the system is in the *patched* state.

+### Software Updates
+At this time, we consider both **AMD** (for TB1/2 devices) and **NVIDIA** patches as foolproof.
+For NVIDIA users, please note that support depends on NVIDIA Web Drivers as well, so before updating, please ensure that there is a driver available for the new operating system.

+Updates to the operating system re-write system kernel extensions, undoing all patches applied previously via the script.
+In such a case, a dialog box will notify you that the patches have been undone, and suggest re-applying them.

 ## Hardware Chart
 The hardware chart aims to provide a very simple overview of possible external GPU configurations with macs using the script, and highlight potential edge cases.
 Note that thunderbolt versions are mostly inconsequential to setup on macOS.
 The following is table that lists the possible configurations and any potential issues: